 Learning management system pricing

-Otherwise known as pay-per-seat, the pay-per-learner principle is simple enough: you pay a fixed figure for a certain number of users.
+Otherwise known as pay-per-seat, the pay-per-learner principle is simple enough: You pay a fixed figure for a certain number of users.
 A benefit for this pricing model is that you can easily predict and budget for your monthly and yearly expenses for the system.
-It’s also a tiered model, where as the number of users you add to the system increases, the lower the cost for each user.
-Most suppliers using this model require yearly payments, considering an LMS is often longer than a years’ contract.
+It’s also a tiered model where as the number of users you add to the system increases, the lower the cost for each user.
+Most vendors using this model require annual payments, considering an LMS is often longer than a years’ contract.

-It’s the most popular model used by suppliers thanks to its simplicity.
 Paying per learner allows you to onboard hundreds of users to the LMS upfront―though, keep in mind it doesn’t guarantee they will actually log into the system.
-Where the number of users remains the same (with some give or take) over a long period of time and eLearning is a highly-used process in your organisation, the pay-per-learner model is most appropriate.
+Where the number of users remains the same (with some give or take) over a long period of time and L&D is continuous and prolific in your organisation, the pay-per-learner model is most appropriate.

 Pay-per-active-user picks up where the pay-per-learner model leaves off.
-Where the latter charges irrespective of usage, the former lets you add an unlimited number of users to the LMS, only charging you for the ones who log into the system during the pay period.
-The drawback of this model is that price is still prepaid and bundled; so if you expect 250 active users, purchase the corresponding plan, but only find 200 users logged into the system, you’ll still pay for the 250.
+Where the latter charges irrespective of usage, the former lets you add an unlimited number of users to the LMS and only charges for the ones who log into the system during the pay period.
+The drawback of this model is that price is prepaid and bundled; so if you expect 250 active users, purchase the corresponding plan, but only find 200 users logged into the system, you’ll still pay for the 250.

-It’s a particularly good model for organisations with different groups of learners each month, such as a large enterprise who employ a certain number of graduates into a rotational program or those with sales teams who require almost constant access to product information and sales techniques.
+It’s a particularly good model for organisations with different groups of learners each month, such as a large enterprise who employ a certain number of graduates into a rotational program or those with sales teams who require almost constant access to product information.